kubevirt/community/design-proposals/vm-pool.md

 * Automated and manual scale-out and scale-in VMs associated with a pool
 * Autohealing (delete and replace) of VMs in a pool not passing health checks
 * Ability to specify unique secrets and configMap data per VM within a VMPool
+* Ability to detach VMs from VMPool for debug and analysis

 ## Non-Goals

-* Not designing a pool abstraction capable of managing multiple VM shapes within a single pool.
-A VMPool consists only of VMs replicated from a single config.
+* Not designing a VM fleet abstraction capable of managing multiple VM groupings containing VMs which are dissimilar to one another.
+A VMPool consists only of VMs which are similar in shape to one another that are derived from a single config.

 ## Terms

-* **VirtualMachine [VM]** - Refers specifically to the KubeVirt VirtualMachine api object.
+* **VirtualMachine [VM]** - Refers specifically to the KubeVirt VirtualMachine API object.
-* **VirtualMachinePool [VMPool]** - KubeVirt API for scaling out/in replicas of KubeVirt VirtualMachines
+* **VirtualMachinePool [VMPool]** - KubeVirt API for scaling out/in replicas of KubeVirt VirtualMachines.
 * **VirtualMachineConfig [VMConfig]** - KubeVirt API representing a VirtualMachine spec which is referenced by a VirtualMachinePool.
-* **Scale-out and Scale-in** - Terms to describe the action of adding/removing to the count of VMs within a VMPool.
+* **Scale-out and Scale-in** - Terms to describe the action of modifying the replica count of VMs within a VMPool.
 * **Detach VM** - The process of manually separating a VirtualMachine from a VirtualMachinePool.
-* **Scale-in Strategy** - The policy used to define how a VMPool both selects and tears down VMs during scale-in.
+* **Disruption Strategy** - The policy used to define how a VMPool selects VMs during scale-in and update.
-* **Update Strategy** - The policy used to define how changes to a VMConfig propagate to VMs within a VMPool.

 ## User Stories

 * As a cluster user, I want to automate batch rollout of changes (CPU/Memory/Disk/PubSSHKeys/etc…) across a fleet of VMs.
 * As a cluster user managing fleets of VMs I want to automate scale out of VM instances based on utilization
-* As a cluster user managing fleets of VMs I want to automate scale in of iden VM instances to optimize cluster resource consumption
+* As a cluster user managing fleets of VMs I want to automate scale-in of identical VM instances to optimize cluster resource consumption
 * As a user transitioning workloads to KubeVirt I want to use similar management patterns provided by existing Iaas platforms (AWS, Azure, GCP)
 * As a cluster admin managing nested Kubernetes clusters on top of KubeVirt VMs, I want the ability to elastically scale the underlying KubeVirt VM infrastructure.
 * As a SRE managing the availability of VM fleets I want to automate VM recovery by auto detecting and deleting misbehaving VMs and having the platform spin up fresh new instances as a replacement.